wp-plugins/simpleflickr/readme.txt

 The following are the attributes available for the tag:

+*  **showrecent**: Determines if the user's recent photos are displayed by default.
+This option takes precedences over the 'set' and 'group' options.
+So, if this is set to true then your recent photos will be displayed even if you have added the 'set' or 'group' attribute to the tag.
+Default is 'false'.
 * 	**set**: The set id of the flickr set you would like to display.
 (Set or Group Required)
 * 	**group**: The group id of the flickr group you would like to display.
-Go to <http://www.mentalaxis.com/idfindr/> to find a group id needed for this field.
+Go to <http://idgettr.com/> to find a group id needed for this field.
 (Set or Group Required)
+*  **count**:  The number of images to be displayed.
+The maximum number the flickr API allows is 500.
+(For unlimited set to 0.)
+Default is '0'.
+*  **showimagecaption**:  Whether to display the image caption.
+Can be "true" or "false".
+Default is 'true'.
+*  **showimagelink**:   Whether to display the image link.
+The image link is part of the caption so showimagecaption must be 'true' for the image link to be displayed.
+Can be "true" or "false".
+Default is 'true'.
 * 	**width**: The width of the flash object (optional).
 Default is '100%'.
 * 	**height**: The height of the flash object (optional).
 Default is '800'.
 * 	**bgcolor**: The background color of the flash object (optional).
 Default is '#FFFFFF'.